astlouys/Pico-Green-Clock/README.md

 NEW WITH FIRMWARE 10.00:
 =======================
 - Add hostname to the flash configuration to idenify multiple clocks on a DHCP server.
 - Add web page to control the clock settings.
 This can change many things.
-Accessed as http://<host>/index.shtml
+Accessed as http://hostname or IP/index.shtml
 - Reduce the display minimum dim level by altering the display PWM frequency.
 - Add a step dimmer on the lower button to switch between auto dimming and 5 levels of manual modes.
 - Add a web control to set a local level for the minimum light level for maximum dimming.
 This can vary between clocks.
 Value stored in flash.